Pritam-2022/Pritam-2022/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Full Stack Web Development with Java stack and ReactJS.
+- 🔭 I’m currently working on Full Stack Web Development with Java technology stack and ReactJS.
 - 🌱 I’m currently learning JavaScript and ReactJS library.
 - 💬 Ask me about CoreJava, Spring Boot, REST api etc.
 - 📫 How to reach me: LinkedIn - [@pritam-jadhav](https://www.linkedin.com/in/pritam-full-stack/)